 Because you buy only the ERP modules you need when you need them, you can spread your investment costs over time.

-Let’s use that services organisation as an example again.
-Suppose five years later the company decides they need to diversify into a line of business involving inventory.
-They can then purchase the Inventory Control and other necessary modules, thus spreading their overall costs over a five-year timeframe.
-This makes it more attractive for smaller, cash-strapped businesses, where they don’t have to pay a large lump-sum at the start.
+Let’s use that service organisation as an example again.
+Suppose the company decides they need to diversify into a line of business involving inventory five years later.
+They can then purchase the Inventory Control and other necessary modules, thus spreading their overall costs over five years.
+This makes it more attractive for smaller, cash-strapped businesses as they don’t have to pay a large upfront lump sum.

 Furthermore, while buying an ERP software is easy, implementing it successfully is another issue altogether.

-When you implement your ERP solution in parts over time, you give your organisation more time to adapt to new business processes and practices, and make any necessary adjustments accordingly.
-Instead of having to learn an entire new system from the start, your employees can familiarize themselves with a few modules first.
+When you implement your modular ERP solution in parts over time, you give your organisation more time to adapt to new business processes and practices and make any necessary adjustments accordingly.
+Instead of having to learn an entirely new system from the start, your employees can familiarise themselves with a few modules first.

-Sage 300 ERP: Robust Modular ERP Solution for SMEs
+Sage 300 ERP: Robust Modular ERP Software Solution for SMEs

-One example of a modular ERP software is Sage 300 ERP.
+One example of modular ERP software is Sage 300 ERP.
 Formerly known as Accpac or Sage Accpac, the ERP system lets SMEs start small and add more as they go along.
 You implement and pay for only the ERP modules you need today.
-Once new business needs arise, you have the option to add more ERP modules.
+Once new business needs arise, you can add more ERP modules.

 Some features in Sage 300 include:

-- Access transactional data with true Web screens across financials anytime, anywhere
+- Convenience: Access transactional data with true Web screens across financials anytime, anywhere.

-- Robust financial, operational and inventory, sales and marketing, and customer service modules to choose from
+- Flexible: Robust financial, operational and inventory, sales and marketing, and customer service modules to choose from.

-- Easily supports multiple companies, languages, and currencies
+- Versatile: Easily supports multiple companies, languages, and currencies.

-- Personalised key performance indicator (KPI) dashboard and Business Intelligence (BI) tools
+- Insightful: Personalised key performance indicator (KPI) dashboard and Business Intelligence (BI) tools.

 Why Packaged (All-in-One) ERP Software?